CoreyMcCown13/Wedding-Website/README.md

 - McCownUser: Used to store the username of an administrator
 - McCownPass: Used to store the password of an administrator.
 Passwords are salted and hashed.
 - McCownID: Used to store the unique ID of a guest.
 This will be used to assist the guest with logging back in to the RSVP portion.

+## In progress
+The following is still in progress/needs finalized
+- Responsive design.
+Primarily need to make adjustments for mobile devices with low resolution screens.
+Adjustments include margin and font tweaking.
+- Fix slideshow on "Our Story."
+Slideshow loads properly once, but if you leave the page and come back it will fail to load.
+- Preload all images and display loading bar.
+- Code optimization. rsvp.php primarily needs optimized.
+- Finish the actual content of the pages.